Dow Jones CEO's abrupt exit throws strategy into doubt

 Fenwick spent most of his career at Bloomberg, where he was known as a master salesman who rose to the top ranks to lead the financial news and data company.
 He was CEO of Bloomberg LP until 2008, when he was demoted to lead Bloomberg Ventures.

-It is unclear if Lewis will eventually get the top job at Dow Jones where a search is underway.
-Some people familiar with the matter predict that Lewis will remain in the role.
-At a meeting where Thomson introduced Lewis to the newsroom, Thomson never used the word interim.
+It is unclear if Lewis will eventually get the top job at Dow Jones, where several long-time executives including Todd Larsen, Alisa Bowen and Michael Rooney departed under Fenwick's leadership.

-Lewis was recruited to lead News Corp's management and standards committee in the wake of the phone hacking scandal from 2011 to 2012.
-He was named chief creative officer of News Corp last year when the company split from its cable TV and movie properties now under 21st Century Fox.
+Lewis was recruited to lead News Corp's management and standards committee during the wake of the phone hacking scandal from 2011 to 2012.
+He was named chief creative officer of News Corp last year when the company split from its cable TV and movie properties now under 21st Century Fox (FOXA.O).